Aliocha-Iordanoff/Holacracy-Constitution/Holacracy-Constitution.md

 Each Role has a group of ***"Role Members"*** who may represent its Sub-Roles in its Governance Process.

-A Role's Role Members are those Partners filling its Role Lead Role, as well as each Partner serving as Role Lead for a Sub-Role in the Role.
+A Role's Role Members are those Partners filling it as a Role Lead in the broader Role, as well as each Partner serving as Role Lead for a Sub-Role in the Role.
 If a Sub-Role has multiple Role Leads, a Role may adopt a Policy to limit how many of them represent that Sub-Role as Role Members in its Governance Process.

 #### 5.1.1 Role Reps